wso2/docs-mi/en/docs/get-started/quick-start-guide.md

 ### Step 4 - Observe deployed artifacts

-Once you have deployed the artifacts and started the Micro Integrator server, you can [install]({{base_path}}/install-and-setup/install/installing-mi-dashboard) and [start the Micro Integrator Dashboard]({{base_path}}/install-and-setup/install/running-the-mi-dashboard) to observe details of the deployed artifacts.
+Once you have deployed the artifacts and started the Micro Integrator server, you can [install]({{base_path}}/install-and-setup/install/installing-mi-dashboard) and [start the Integration Control Plane (ICP)]({{base_path}}/install-and-setup/install/running-the-mi-dashboard) to observe details of the deployed artifacts.

-Once you have started the dashboard server, access the dashboard using the following sign in details.
+Once you have started the ICP server, access the ICP server using the following sign in details.

 | Username | Password |
 |----------|----------|